aras-p/demo-pd-cranktheworld/readme.md

 When the music finishes, the demo switches to "interactive mode" where you can switch between the effects/scenes with Playdate A/B buttons.
 You can also use the crank to orbit/rotate the camera or change some other scene parameter.
 Actually, you can use the crank to control the camera during the regular demo playback as well.

+Blog post with some more details about development: https://aras-p.info/blog/2024/05/20/Crank-the-World-Playdate-demo/